Grand Erie District School Board’s Facility

 These allocations address facility features that contribute to a

-staff as set out in Policy FT 13 Pride of Place and Community Partnership
+staff as set out in Policy FT 13 Pride of Place and Community Partnership Incentive Programs.

-of the 2015-16 Community Partnership Incentive Plan (CPIP) applications
+The 2016-17 Community Partnership Incentive Plan (CPIP) applications

 the Facility Renewal funding to match money raised by schools up to

 $10,000 for projects submitted and approved.
 This year we received 36 applications totaling an estimated project value of $545,620.

 Capital funding in the amount of $942,317 has been allocated to support the expansion of community hub use.